Algebraicity of the Brascamp-Lieb constants: Proof of Theorem

 Applying Lemma \ref{lemma:quick-lemma} once more, we get that

 which finishes the proof. \end{proof}

-Although not needed for our main results, the following corollary recovers \cite[Theorem 2.3]{BezGauTsu-2025}.
+Although not needed for our main results, the following corollary recovers \cite[Theorem 2.3]{BezGauTsu-2025} when $\tup$ is rational.
 Their proof builds on operator scalings \cite{GarGurOliWig-2017}.
 Our proof is based on Theorem \ref{thm:semi-stable-summary} and the simple fact that any $\tup$-semi-stable representation admits a Jordan--H\"older filtration with $\tup$-stable factors.